Video Game: Fire Emblem Elibe aka: Fire Emblem The Blazing Sword

 Fae: No, Fae's real name is verrry long.
 But they say that it's a sound that humans can't hear.
 Fae's the only part that you can.

-Unwitting Pawn: The Lycia Alliance army is sent to the Western Isle to fight "bandits," but their would-be foes are rebels who have very legitimate reasons for opposing the government.
+Unwitting Pawn: The Lycia Alliance army is sent to the Western Isles to fight "bandits," but their would-be foes are rebels who have very legitimate reasons for opposing the government.

 I Have Your King: King Mordred is held hostage by Bern forces at the instigation of his Trecherous Advisor, Roartz to force Etruria's top generals to fight Roy's army.